Joseph M. Juran: Department chief

 Juran was promoted to department chief in 1928, and the following year became a division chief.
 He published his first quality-related article in Mechanical Engineering in 1935.
 In 1937, he moved to Western Electric/AT&T's headquarters in New York City, where he held the position of Chief Industrial Engineer.

 As a hedge against the uncertainties of the Great Depression, he enrolled in Loyola University Chicago School of Law in 1931.
 He graduated in 1935 and was admitted to the Illinois bar in 1936, though he never practiced law.

 During the Second World War, through an arrangement with his employer, Juran served in the Lend-Lease Administration and Foreign Economic Administration.
 Just before the war's end, he resigned from Western Electric and his government post, intending to become a freelance consultant.

 He soon joined the faculty of New York University as an adjunct professor in the Department of Industrial Engineering, where he taught courses in quality control and ran round table seminars for executives.
-He also worked via a small management consulting firm on projects for Gillette, Hamilton Watch Company and Borg-Warner.
+He also worked through a small management consulting firm on projects for Gillette, Hamilton Watch Company and Borg-Warner.
 After the firm's owner's sudden death, Juran began his own independent practice, from which he made a comfortable living until his retirement in the late 1990s.
 His early clients included the now defunct Bigelow-Sanford Carpet Company, the Koppers Company, the International Latex Company, Bausch & Lomb and General Foods.